Frédéric Dobraje

 Frédéric Dobraje (born 17 May 1955) is a French former professional footballer who played as a goalkeeper.
 He also worked as an agent and sporting director.

 Post-playing career

 Dobraje became an agent in 1986, while simultaneously playing football.
 Based in Troyes, he notably rubbed elbows with Bernard Tapie when he was the president of Marseille.
 Dobraje went on to become the agent of over 200 players, notably including François Brisson, Robert Pires, Bixente Lizarazu, and Stéphane Guivarc'h; he also became the agent of managers Rudi Garcia, Alain Perrin, Guy Stéphan, and Jean-Marc Furlan.
 In 2000, after having negotiated the transfer of Pires from Marseille to Arsenal, Dobraje was the subject of threats from several people who wanted a part of his agent fee that he made from the transfer.

 In March 2009, Dobraje became the sporting director of Dijon.
-He left this role in November due to personal reasons.
+He left this role in November for personal reasons.